 FAQs

 Yes.
-Fresh is best, but use frozen just the same as the fresh blueberries.
+Fresh is best, but use frozen just the same as fresh blueberries.
 Do not defrost ahead of time.
 A longer baking time may be needed.

 Pure oats are naturally gluten-free.
 The milling process causes cross-contamination with other grains like rye, wheat, and barley.
 Certified gluten-free oats and oat flour are processed in a facility where there is no cross-contamination.